 Sometimes you just need a sweet, and Valentine ’s Day only comes once a year.
 What’s a body to do?
 Well, you celebrate the Sweetest Day of course!
-Like Valentine’s day this day is known for its distribution of sweets in heart shaped boxes, and a recognition of the love of candy.
+Like Valentine’s day, this day is known for its distribution of sweets in heart-shaped boxes, and a recognition of the love of candy.

 History of Sweetest Day

-On October 8th, 1921, Cleveland Confectioners came together to create a new day to celebrate the people’s love of candy and each other.
+On October 8, 1921, Cleveland Confectioners came together to create a new day to celebrate the people’s love of candy and each other.
 On the first celebration of this day 20,000 boxes of candy were distributed throughout the city, everyone from newsboys, old folks, the poor, and orphans were gifted with delicious treats to help make it the “Sweetest Day” of the year for them.

-Through various promotions Sweetest Day has gone on to become a popular choice for charity drives, including by organizations like the Society for Prevention of Cruelty to Children, starting as early as October 17, 1940.
+Through various promotions, Sweetest Day has gone on to become a popular choice for charity drives, including by organizations like the Society for Prevention of Cruelty to Children, starting as early as October 17, 1940.

 How to celebrate Sweetest Day

 The simplest way to celebrate Sweetest Day is to indulge your sweet-tooth and buy your favorite treat.
 An even better idea is to share it with someone who loves it as much as you do!
-Bring in a box of treats for your co-workers, or surprise your sweety with their favorite sugary indulgence.
+Bring in a box of treats for your co-workers, or surprise your sweetie with their favorite sugary indulgence.

 If you’re feeling truly ambitious, you can coordinate with a local charity to help do a sweets drive to generate money for them.
-Candy is always a popular item for charity drives, and if you contact the creator of these confectionary delights you can probably get them at a heavily discounted price for use in charity drives.
+Candy is always a popular item for charity drives, and if you contact the creator of these confectionary delights, you can probably get them at a heavily discounted price for use in charity drives.

 Finally, you can just buy candy and distribute it like a reverse Halloween, handing out candy to friends, co-workers, and random people on the street to remind them to have the Sweetest Day of the year.